 - In the bowl of the electric mixer, beat the butter on medium-high speed until soft.
 Then add sugar and mix until creamy and fluffy.

 - Whisk the eggs in a bowl, stir into the batter and blend well.

 - Add half of the flour to the batter and mix well.
 Then stir in half of the milk.
 Add the rest of flour and mix, and finally stir in the rest of milk.
 Mix well to combine.

-- Add vanilla extract and fold in banana just until combined.
+- Add vanilla extract and fold in the caramelized banana just until combined.

-- Bake muffins at 350F for about 25 minutes, or until a skewer insered in center comes out clean.
-Serve warm or let cool and store in an airtight container until ready to serve.
+- Bake muffins at 350ºF (180ºC) for about 25 minutes, or until a skewer insered in the center comes out clean.
+Serve warm or let cool completely for storage.